Master of Arts in History

 M.A. in History - Race, Ethnicity, and Society Degree Overview

 The Master of Arts in History with a concentration in Race, Ethnicity, and Society provides a unique program that takes advantage of the study of race and ethnicity by scholars in the Department of History and Geography.
-The program offers the opportunity to study the historical construction of race and ethnicity from an international perspective that includes Latin America, Africa, Europe, and the United States.
+The program offers the opportunity to study the historical construction of race and ethnicity from an international perspective that includes Latin America, Africa, Europe, the Middle East, and the United States.
 At the same time, the degree draws on strong regional resources unique to the Columbus area, exploring topics such as the Civil Rights Movement, slavery, Native American society, European migration, and issues of racial integration in the U.S. military.

 For a listing of admission and degree requirements, see M.A. in Race, Ethnicity and Society page

 Students in the M.A. in History program routinely conduct research at local, national, and international archives.
 They receive careful guidance while perfecting their research and writing skills.
 Students will enjoy individual mentorship from faculty as they craft their degree program and research.
 Furthermore, students benefit from working with professional geographers and have the unique opportunity to apply Geographic Information System (GIS) technology to historical research.

 As a tool and method for conducting historical research, GIS allows one to see hidden patterns of historical change through the visualization of complex data over time and space.